SUSE/machinery/docs/Inspection-of-yum-Repositories.md

   * Common representation, which makes it easier to deal with repositories in a more abstract way, e.g. for display or comparison
 * Disadvantages:
   * Schema migration needed
+  * Entries on the same level with differing content.
+This can't be expressed well in a schema.
+  * If done right, we need to separte elements.
+This would make it equivalent to the "separate sub-sections" variant.

 ### Flat Data Structure w/o Schema Change